deeplearningnrs/D2NN/README.md

 [3]	H.-J. Xue, X. Dai, J. Zhang, S. Huang, and J. Chen, “Deep Matrix Factorization Models for Recommender Systems,” in Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence, Melbourne, Australia, Aug.
 2017, pp. 3203–3209, doi: 10.24963/ijcai.2017/447.

-[4]	C. Wu, F. Wu, J. Liu, S. He, Y. Huang, and X. Xie, “Neural Demographic Prediction using Search Query,” in Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining, Melbourne VIC Australia, Jan.
-2019, pp. 654–662, doi: 10.1145/3289600.3291034.
+[4]	Wu Y, DuBois C, Zheng AX, Ester M. Collaborative denoising auto-encoders for top-n recommender systems.
+InProceedings of the Ninth ACM International Conference on Web Search and Data Mining 2016 Feb 8 (pp. 153-162).

 [5]	B. Hidasi and A. Karatzoglou, “Recurrent Neural Networks with Top-k Gains for Session-based Recommendations,” in Proceedings of the 27th ACM International Conference on Information and Knowledge Management, Torino Italy, Oct.
 2018, pp. 843–852, doi: 10.1145/3269206.3271761.